-Kathleen Dudzinski, Director of the Dolphin Communication Project (DCP), studied Atlantic spotted dolphins north of Grand Bahamas Island, The Bahamas from 1991 to 2002 for her doctoral study.
+Kathleen Dudzinski, Director of the Dolphin Communication Project (DCP), studied Atlantic spotted dolphins north of Grand Bahamas Island, The Bahamas from 1991 to 1996 for her doctoral study, and did a post-doc in Japan from 1997-2000.
 She spent six months every year collecting data on dolphin behavior and sounds onboard a boat, and had a passion for understanding these mammals and the way they communicated.
 She decided to develop DCP as its own entity during her involvement with the IMAX film, DOLPHINS, which she worked on while completing her post-doctoral studies.
 Dudzinski didn’t take the academic route, but decided she wanted to give research results to the general public and scientific community about dolphins.
 DCP made opportunities available for Eco tourists and the general public to have direct access to the research being done with dolphins, offering insight on how to collect data, access it, and disseminate it.

 The team at DCP studies dolphins in different parts of the world, and looks into their behavior and sounds through mobile video/acoustic systems that record dolphins.
 DCP analyzes the data collected and is able to draw conclusions about what type of mammal dolphins are, how they interact with other beings, and what ways they communicate with one another.
 DCP gives individuals the unique opportunity to observe dolphin behavior and learn about dolphins in a variety of settings.